Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Conclusions

 \section{Conclusions}

-In this paper, we studied the basic limits and associated tradeoffs for energy management schemes in energy replenishing sensor networks.
-We showed that it is possible to observe a polynomial decay for the discharge probability with increased battery size, and at the same time achieve $\Theta((\log M)^2/M^2)$ convergence to the maximum achievable utility using a simple energy management scheme.
-We showed the strength of this result by showing that it is not possible to simultaneously observe an exponential decay for the discharge probability and achieve maximum utility.
-With the insights drawn, we addressed the problem of energy management with buffer and battery constraints.
-We showed that, in addition to achieving $\Theta((\log K)^2/K^2)$ convergence to the optimum utility, it is possible to achieve a polynomial decay for the data loss probability and exponential decay for the the battery discharge probability using a simple energy management scheme.
+In this paper, we studied the basic limits and associated tradeoffs for energy management schemes in energy replenishing sensor networks. {We showed that it is possible to observe a polynomial decay of arbitrary order for the discharge probability with increased battery size $M$, and at the same time achieve $\Theta((\log M)^2/M^2)$ convergence to the maximum achievable utility using a simple energy management scheme.} We showed the strength of this result by showing that it is not possible to simultaneously observe an exponential decay for the discharge probability and achieve maximum utility.
+With the insights drawn, we addressed the problem of energy management with buffer and battery constraints. {We showed that with a finite data buffer of size $K$, in addition to achieving $\Theta((\log K)^2/K^2)$ convergence to the optimum utility, it is possible to achieve a polynomial decay for the data loss probability and exponential decay for the the battery discharge probability using a simple energy management scheme.}

-To analyze the buffer and battery processes we made use of large deviations theory and diffusion approximations.
-The main advantage of using these tools in our work is that it allows analytical tractability while keeping the system model fairly general in nature.
-Finally, we numerically illustrated the performance of the our simple energy management schemes along with that of another existing scheme, and demonstrated that our scheme can perform up to an order of magnitude better in terms of outage probabilities while achieving the maximum utility asymptotically.
+{To analyze the buffer and battery processes we made use of large deviations theory and diffusion approximations.
+The main advantage of using these tools in our work is that it allows analytical tractability while keeping the system model fairly general in nature.} Finally, we numerically illustrated the performance of the our simple energy management schemes along with that of another existing scheme, and demonstrated that our scheme can perform up to an order of magnitude better in terms of outage probabilities while achieving the maximum utility asymptotically.

-One possible future direction of research is the design of optimal or near-optimal practical energy management solutions in the presence of channel fading and multi-user interference and to build distributed algorithms to realize these schemes.

 \appendices